Revolutions in Science: Discovery, Imagination, and the Future

 The Past and Future of Innovation: Can Progress be Sustained?

-The symposium opens with a keynote from acclaimed economic historian Joel Mokyr, who will explore how discovery-driven research and practical knowledge have historically powered American leadership and examines whether the nation can sustain that momentum in a globally contested knowledge economy.
+The symposium opened with a keynote from acclaimed economic historian Joel Mokyr, who explored how discovery-driven research and practical knowledge have historically powered American leadership and examined whether the nation can sustain that momentum in a globally contested knowledge economy.

 The Next Era of Discovery

-A conversation featuring Frances Arnold, Nobel Prize-winning pioneer in directed evolution, and Robert Langer, one of the world’s most influential biomedical engineers and entrepreneurs.
-Together, they will discuss how foundational research becomes transformative impact and what scientific frontiers may generate the next generation of breakthroughs.
+A conversation featured Frances Arnold, Nobel Prize-winning pioneer in directed evolution, and Robert Langer, one of the world’s most influential biomedical engineers and entrepreneurs.
+Together, they discussed how foundational research becomes transformative impact and what scientific frontiers may generate the next generation of breakthroughs.

 Frontiers of Intelligence: From Brains to Machines